balena-io-experimental/balena-homeassistant/README.md

 [![](https://balena.io/deploy.png)](https://dashboard.balena-cloud.com/deploy)

-We recommend this button as the de-facto method for deploying new apps on balenaCloud, but as an alternative, you can set this project up with the repo and balenaCLI if you choose.
-Get the code from this repo, and set up [balenaCLI](https://github.com/balena-io/balena-cli) on your computer to push the code to balenaCloud and your devices.
+We recommend this button as the de-facto method for deploying new apps on balenaCloud, especially if you are just getting started or want to test out the project.
+However, if you want to modify the docker-compose or tinker with the code, you'll need to clone this repo and use the [balenaCLI](https://github.com/balena-io/balena-cli) to push to your devices.
+This can be done later if you initially deploy using the button above.
 [Read more](https://www.balena.io/docs/learn/deploy/deployment/).

 ## Configuring Home Assistant
 A text editor called Hass-Configurator is available locally on port 3218.
 Using this editor, you can make changes to the Home Assistant configuration file /hass-config/configuration.yaml which is the default folder for Hass-Configurator.